 Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce (Video)

-This Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce will be a hit at a holiday party!
-And for everyone who loves Sriracha, this spicy appetizer with shrimp is low-carb, keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet Phase One.
-Use the Diet-Type Index to find more recipes like this one.
+This Easy Shrimp Cocktail with Creamy Sriracha Cocktail Sauce will be a hit at a holiday party when you need an appetizer that’s low in carbs!
+Check out Appetizers to find more recipes like this one.

 Watch the video to see if you want to make